astronomer/docs/software/single-node-install.md

 ## Step 7: Configure Airflow for database access

-To connect your Airflow environment to the metadata DB you created in Step 1, add the following environment variables to your `sys-config` file depending on your chosen [Executor](https://www.astronomer.io/guides/airflow-executors-explained):
+To connect your Airflow environment to the metadata database you created in Step 1, add the following environment variables to your `sys-config` file depending on your chosen [executor](https://www.astronomer.io/guides/airflow-executors-explained):

 - For Local Executor: